IRMAC: Interpretable Refined Motifs in Binary Classification for Smart Grid Applications

-The proposed classification method can be implemented as shown in Fig.~\ref{fig_sim}.
-The imported energy time series will be cleansed in the pre-processing stage before applying r-DTW to obtain the SP.
-The extracted motif of each user is then the input to the single neuron NN.
-The trained model is a linear function that can be used for new users' motifs directly.
+The imported energy time series will be cleansed in the pre-processing stage before applying annotated DTW to obtain the SP.
+The extracted motif of each user is the input to the single neuron classifier.
+The trained model is a linear function used for new user classification.

-Furthermore, the proposed method can be implemented in a hierarchical structure, where the end-users at the edge of the grid can extract motifs at their end.
-As a result, six key advantages can be expected using the proposed method, as listed in the following sub-section.
+Furthermore, the proposed method can be implemented hierarchically where the end-users at the edge of the grid can extract motifs at their end.
+As a result, seven key advantages can be expected using the proposed method, as follows.

-First, it is storage efficient since only the extracted motif needs to be stored instead of the long time series consumption data of each user.
-Second, it needs low communication bandwidth as the end users communicate the motif to the cloud system instead of the whole time series.
-Third, the fast processing speed can be achieved since motifs discovery is conducting at users' ends in parallel, whereas the classification method is a linear function taking only motifs as inputs.
-Forth, the cost for the central entity, e.g., aggregator, can significantly decrease because of the low storage and computation capacity requirement.
-Fifth, moderate abnormal patterns of each end users cannot influence the performance of the proposed method since only motifs can be extracted and used for classification purposes. \item The proposed method lowers privacy concerns regarding data leakage and is robust to false or missing data. \item The proposed RM method is easily maintainable. \end{enumerate}
+\begin{enumerate} \item It is memory efficient since only the extracted motif needs to be stored instead of the long time series of consumption data for each user. \item It needs low communication bandwidth as the end users communicate the motif to the cloud system instead of the whole time series. \item The fast processing speed can be achieved since motif discovery is conducted at the users' ends in parallel, whereas the classification method is a linear function taking only motifs as inputs. \item The cost for the central entity, e.g., aggregator, can significantly decrease because of the low storage and computation capacity requirement. \item Moderate abnormal patterns of end users cannot influence the performance of the proposed method since only motifs can be extracted and used for classification purposes. \item The proposed method lowers privacy concerns regarding data leakage and is robust to false or missing data. \item The proposed RM method is easily maintainable. \end{enumerate}